 Divorce upends many people’s finances, but spousal support can provide a safety net to help a spouse get back on their feet.
 At the same time, the flexibility in the law means that a higher-earning spouse must guard against paying alimony for too long.

-Contact Griffith Young today.
+Contact Griffith Young today by calling 858-345-1720.
 Our legal team will advocate for your rights, and we can explain more in a private consultation.

 PRACTICE AREAS